vincentmakes/ComfoSense-Touch/README.md

 It will fit into the existing standard junction box (Swiss size, 81mm diam / 57mm in between mounting screws, 4 sides)

-## MQTT commands to interact with the ventilation unit
+## MQTT commands to interact with the ventilation unit (copy / paste from repo mentionned at the top)
 This software publishes lots of values to the MQTT broker (nearly 40 in total), but it is also subscribed to the configured MQTT broker listening for the following topics being published below the `${MQTT_PREFIX}/commands/${KEY}` path, the available commands (${KEY} value) being :

   * ventilation_level_0